Skip to footer content

 C# Datatable to List (How it Works For Developers)

 Often, in the realm of programming with C#, there arises a need to convert a DataTable into a list.
 While many novices stumble upon this task, they are often met with answers that are just not comprehensive enough.
-This tutorial aims to bridge that gap and provide a clear guide on how to convert DataTable to list in C#.
+This tutorial aims to bridge that gap and provide a clear guide on how to convert a DataTable to a list in C#.

 What is a DataTable?